[emacs] Emacs needs recompilation due to libLLVM changes

 but a question remains: what's causing the error for others? maybe a partial upgrade?

-Updated by amanita about 5 years ago
+Updated by amanita over 5 years ago

 @everyone: After Megver83 helped me solve this problem by installing llvm38-libs, emacs worked again.